davidlbowman/advent-of-code-2025/README.md

 | 8   | ✅     | ✅     |
 | 9   | ✅     | ✅     |
 | 10  | ✅     | ✅     |

-## AI Assistance

-Starting from Day 9, solutions were developed with significant assistance from [Claude Code](https://github.com/anthropics/claude-code).

 ## Structure